zsiggg/orbital-foodpals/README.md

 ### Run the application

-Start up the local development environment (backend and frontends only) by running:
+Start up the local development environment by running:

 ```sh
 $ npm run dev